h-quer/Tzeentch/README.md

 ### Directories and the config file

 All data is stored in the data directory.
-Make sure that it exists and is readable / writable from within the container using the UID and GID set with the environment variable.
+Make sure that it exists and is readable / writable from within the container.

 ### Security

 Tzeentch does not offer logins or any kind of security measures.
 This should be fine if only using it locally or behind a VPN, but even then you might want to put it behind an auth provider.
-Something like Caddy basic auth is advisable, or a more full-featured solution like Authentik.
+Something like Caddy basic auth is advisable, or a more full-featured solution like Keycloak, Authentik, or Authelia.
 If you want to expose this to the Internet, you should definitely put it behind a proper auth solution.
 Tzeentch does not and will not provide auth functionality, for the simple reason that I trust neither myself nor some AI to design a safe one.
 Leave it to the professionaly, use an existing and tested auth solution.